Stephen McHattie biography

 Stephen has also appeared on hit Canadian series such as Republic of Doyle and Murdoch Mysteries, receiving another Gemini nomination for his performance on the latter series.

-The talented actor's most recent film roles include Chetney Baker in the biopic Born to be Blue (2015), Randall Toth in the horror flick The Dark Stranger (2016), and Mr. James in the crime thriller Birdland (2016).
+The talented actor's recent film roles include Chetney Baker in the biopic Born to be Blue (2015), Randall Toth in the horror flick The Dark Stranger (2016), Mr. James in the crime thriller Birdland (2016) and Captain MacKay in Angelique's Isle (2019).

 Stephen is married to Canadian actress Lisa Houle.
 They have three children together.